okohll/abdocs/content/docs/security-and-compliance/security-features/usage-monitoring/_index.md

 * view additions, updates and removals
 * chart edits

+## Viewing logs
+Changes to schemas (e.g. tables and views) can be seen in the editing panels for those objects.
+On the development homepage, a history of recent changes can be seen.

+Changes to an individual record can be seen from the 'history' link at the bottom left of any editing screen.

+If the account has the [enhanced audit trail]({{<relref "/security-and-compliance/security-features/usage-monitoring/usage-reporting/#enhanced-audit-trail" />}}) then all data can be queried using agileBase views.

 ## Retention periods
 Data is retained for 12 months as standard.
 The enhanced audit trail allows customers to define their own retention period, the maximum being unlimited.